vaimo/app-builder-bluestone-integration-docs/README.md

 ## Architecture Overview

-The integration follows a multi-stage event-driven process designed for reliability and data consistency:
+The integration follows a multi-stage event-driven process designed for reliability and data consistency.
+It includes built-in OpenTelemetry instrumentation for distributed tracing and log forwarding (see Logging and Observability).

 1. **Sync Trigger**: Bluestone completes a sync operation and sends a webhook notification
 2. **Event Processing**: App Builder ingestion webhook validates and publishes sync events